callaa/rustpile/README.md

  * Most of the paint engine
  * Protocol (de)serialization
  * Text mode protocol (de)serialization
+ * State tracker

 What's missing:

- * Parts of the paint engine:
-   * Layer stack observer
-   * Flood fill algorithm (not needed for headless mode)
- * State tracker
  * ACL filtering
+ * C API for use from other languages

 ## License